kno10/kno10/README.md

 ### Open for work

 In academia, you are expected to continuously apply for better positions and move on - that is the only way to advance your career.
-But I am no longer set on staying in academia.
-I would like to have more time for *programming*, and less administrative work.
+But I am not set on staying in academia.
+I would like to have more time for *programming*, and less administrative work, and universities cannot offer such positions.

 I am good at:
 - programming since 1989 in dozens of languages